obonaventure/cnp3/book/transport/tcp.rst

    - TCP

  - the `sequence number` (32 bits), `acknowledgement number` (32 bits) and `window` (16 bits) fields are used to provide a reliable data transfer by using a window-based protocol.
 In a TCP bytestream, each byte of the stream consumes one sequence number.
 Their utilisation will be described in more details in section :ref:`TCPReliable`
  - the `Urgent pointer` is used to indicate that some data should be considered as urgent in a TCP bytestream.
 However, it is rarely used in practice and will not be described here.
-Additional details about the utilisation of this pointer may be found in :rfc:`793`, :rfc:`1122` or [StevensTCP]_
+Additional details about the utilisation of this pointer may be found in :rfc:`793`, :rfc:`1122` or [Stevens1994]_
  - the flags field contain a set of bit flags that indicate how a segment should be interpreted by the TCP entity receiving it :

     - the `SYN` flag is used during connection establishment